fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 ## License VMs

 Before tests can be run, IxNetwork VE and IxChassis VE must be licensed.
 The IxLoadModule VMs will use licenses based on their connected Chassis.
 From the start page of the IxNetwork and IxChassis, navigate Settings Gear -> Administration/System -> License Manager for an easy way to locally host a license.
-Once licensed, see the doc on [running testcases](How_to_start_and_run_testcases.md).
+Once licensed, see the doc on [running test cases](How_to_start_and_run_testcases.md).